freeconf/site/content/en/docs/Reference/web-ui.md

 ## Model Driven

-Unique to FreeCONF, clients can request any part of the YANG in JSON form and dynamically building user interfaces.
+Unique to FreeCONF, clients can request any part of the YANG in JSON form and dynamically build user forms, navigation and report interfaces.

 **Examples include:**

 1. select list options from leaf enumerations
 2. list of available columns in a table
-3. descriptions of every object, list and field
+3. tooltip descriptions of every object, list and field
 4. data types for any field.
 5. client-side form validation thru string patterns and number ranges
 6. custom UI meta data thru extensions such as